2015 Baylor Bears football team

 The 2015 Baylor Bears football team represented Baylor University in the 2015 NCAA Division I FBS football season.
 The Bears were coached by Art Briles, playing their 117th football season; this year was the team's second season in McLane Stadium in Waco, Texas.
 The Bears were members of the Big 12 Conference.
 They finished the season 10–3, 6–3 in Big 12 play to finish in fourth place.
 They were invited to the Russell Athletic Bowl where they defeated North Carolina 49–38.

-On November 14 Baylor was upset at home vs 15 Oklahoma.
+The Baylor Bears football team drew an average home attendance of 46,160, just down from 46,710 in 2014, but still more than capacity.